keybase/node-saltpack/README.md

 //encrypt from stdin, write to a file var fs = require("fs");
 var file = fs.createWriteStream("/path/to/file");

-process.stdin.pipe(es);
+//pipe the EncryptStream into the file process.stdin.pipe(es);
-//currently, it's not possible to chain pipe calls with {Encrypt,Decrypt}Streams, i.e. process.stdin.pipe(es).pipe(file) - this change may come down the line, but for now we just have to use the extra line. es.pipe(file);
+//currently, it's not possible to chain pipe calls with {Encrypt,Decrypt}Streams, i.e.
+//process.stdin.pipe(es).pipe(file) - this change may come down the line,
+//but for now we just have to use the extra line. es.pipe(file);
 file.on('close', () -> es.end())